 Rhodiola rosea is a flowering herb grown in the cold, high-altitude regions of Europe and Asia.
 Rhodiola has been used in traditional medicine for thousands of years to help treat anxiety, stress, depression, and fatigue.

-As Kamal Patel, who is the founder of Examine.com stated, "Rhodiola appears to be able to significantly reduce the fatigue and 'burnout' that come from stress and anxiety; numerous trials suggest meaningful effects, particularly in people with stress and anxiety issues."
-Other names for rhodiola rosea include artic root, golden root, and rose root.
-Here's what you need to know about the benefits of rhodiola rosea.
+As Examine.com stated, "rhodiola appears to be able to significantly reduce the fatigue and 'burnout' that come from stress and anxiety; numerous trials suggest meaningful effects, particularly in people with stress and anxiety issues."
+Other names for rhodiola rosea include arctic root, golden root, and rose root.
+In this article we are going to uncover the benefits of rhodiola rosea, side effects and use, and also answer two commonly asked questions: how long does rhodiola stay in your system and how long does rhodiola rosea take to work?

 Rhodiola rosea is classified by (some) researchers as an adaptogen, which means that rhodiola can effectively help make you less prone to physical and mental stress.
 Adaptogens, by definition, are a select group of herbs that support the body's natural ability to "adapt" their function to the specific needs of the body.